Market Trends & Analysis

 Meanwhile, the Inland Empire demonstrated bifurcated conditions across sectors: a robust office market tightened vacancy rates to 4.9%, and multifamily absorption was steady.
 Industrial availability expanded to 11.8% and retail space availability climbing over 100 basis points from decade-plus lows.

-3Q25 NV Quarterly Newsletter
+3Q25 Nevada Quarterly Newsletter

 In Q3 2025, Reno and Las Vegas commercial real estate markets showed divergent performance.
 Over the quarter, Reno demonstrated atypical resilience in office and multifamily sectors while facing supply pressures in industrial.